North South Interconnector

 - Bring more renewable energy onto the all-island grid

-- Operate a more efficient, cost-effective grid for all
+- Operate a more efficient and cost-effective electricity grid

-The grid in Northern Ireland is managed by the System Operator for Northern Ireland (SONI).
-For details on the Northern Ireland section of the interconnector, visit the SONI project website.
+The electricity grid in Northern Ireland is managed by the System Operator for Northern Ireland (SONI).
+Details on the Northern Ireland section of the interconnector can be found on SONI's website.

 Benefits of the Project